FOUNDATION OBRAS

 Some more news about OBRAS

-We did write an annual report on the OBRAS activities in 2022.
-It is available on request.
+The annual report on the OBRAS activities in 2022 is now available on request.

 Translate